eaglesky/system-design/MySystemDesignReview.md

 ### Database indexing.

 http://www.programmerinterview.com/index.php/database-sql/what-is-an-index/
 Typically database index is a data structure like B+ tree(non-binary self-balancing tree).
 Note that B+ tree is different from B tree.

 More details on indexing are explained in the book *Database System Concepts* by Abraham Silberschatz.
+Typically they are large and stored on disks.

 Apart from that, B+ tree is more cache friendly than Hash table, when processing a range query or the consecutive search keys are closed to each other.
 But for point query, using hash table residing in memory is extremely faster than using other data structures.
 Like Redis, the time complexity is O(1+n/k) where n is the number of items and k the number of buckets (Redis ensures that n/k is small).
 When hash table is stored on disk, the major overhead is reading the data into memory, and hash table is not so much faster than B+ tree even for point query, which is why most of the RDMSs prefer B+ tree.